vangxbg/kuteNinja_backend/README.md

 Project that handles data through the web for multiplayer experience for a game called kuteNinja using a RESTful API.

 This project was created by me to help with the completion of kuteNinja's server side development.
-The code here is only for viewing purposes.
+The code here is just a small sample of the project as it will be completed in a private repository.

 ### Quick explanation